Graduate StudiesPage address: http://www.mnsu.edu/artdept/graduatestudies.html

 - A cover letter clearly stating applicant’s goals or purpose for graduate study

-- An electronic portfolio (CD or online) of representative creative work (10–20 examples)
+- An electronic portfolio (jump drive or online) of representative creative work (10–20 examples)

 - A statement of artistic philosophy

 - Names and contact info for two professional references.
 Note: References will be contacted by Admissions and asked to answer brief questions in an online form.

 Please note that priority will be given to applicants who complete the application process by March 15.